Low Calorie Candy

 low cal candy

-• Taste your sweetened tea before adding the gelatine.
-The tea should be extremely sweet, as once the gelatine is added, it loses a considerable amount of sweetness.
+• Taste your sweetened tea before adding the gelatin.
+The tea should be extremely sweet, as once the gelatine is added, it loses much of its sweetness.

-• Divide the mixture into four small bowls and add natural food coloring to each one for some fun variety.
+• How to add colors.
+Divide the mixture into four small bowls and add natural food coloring to each one for some fun variety.

-• When heating up the mixture over the stove, do not let it reach a simmer.
-It should be heated up to be warm enough to dissolve the gelatine.
+• Heat the mixture on low heat.
+When heating up the mixture over the stove, do not let it reach a simmer.
+It should be heated until warm enough to dissolve the gelatin.

-• For a low calorie hard candy, keep it stored in the freezer and enjoy them directly from there and let it melt on your tongue.
+• Firmer candy.
+For chewier candy, keep it in the freezer and enjoy it directly from there, letting it melt on your tongue.

-• To freeze: Place leftover candy in a ziplock bag or shallow container and store them in the freezer for up to 6 months.
+To freeze: Place leftover candy in a ziplock bag or shallow container and store it in the freezer for up to 6 months.

 low sugar candy